-To build awareness around those women’s stories, The Circle (NGO) is excited to welcome esteemed photographers Tara Moller and Mary Quincy to a panel discussion on the theme of global feminism through the unseen stories that feminist photography can bring to light.
-The panel will be moderated by Rashmi Dube, an award-winning lawyer, columnist and renowned public speaker.
+To build awareness around those women’s stories, The Circle (NGO) welcomed esteemed photographers Tara Moller and Mary Quincy to a panel discussion on the theme of global feminism through the unseen stories that feminist photography can bring to light.
+The panel was moderated by Rashmi Dube, an award-winning lawyer, columnist and renowned public speaker.

 Who is seen and who is not defines the status quo, and those that embody the ‘unseen’ are marginalised and cast out from popular discourse?
 How has it happened that some women’s stories have been left behind?
 What can we do to ensure that all global female experience is seen and heard?

 About the Panel

 Mary Quincy is a full-time photographer based in Paris.
 She is fascinated by the authenticity of every place she visits & tries to capture instant moments.
 She is passionate about travel and aims to visit a new place every month.
 Self-taught, she grew a passion for photography and shares shots taken during her trips around the world on social media.
 As she explored more than 50 countries, she had the chance to hear and photograph women in many places.